 Healthy Water Promoter

-Casilda Barajas, an architect by trade and a graduate of the UNAM.
-A resident of San Miguel de Allende now for six years, she is busy as an architect specializing in design with reeds and an active promoter of reed construction.
+Casilda Barajas is an architect by trade and a graduate of the UNAM.
+A six-year resident of San Miguel de Allende, she specializes in architectural design with reeds and is an active promoter of reed construction.
 Casilda promotes gray water recycling with biofilters and natural wetlands.
-She worked six years in Chiapas with this type of technologies as well as designing and building a network of micro community health clinics in Zapatista communities.
-She also participates in another civil association (INANA –Initiatives for Nature).
+She spent six years working in Chiapas with these technologies while designing and building a network of micro community health clinics in Zapatista communities.
+She also participates in Initiatives for Nature -- INANA, another civil organization.
 Casilda designs learning materials and community outreach strategies for Caminos de Agua.

 Research and Technology Development Coordinator